henkelmax/advanced-mining-dimension/readme.md

 This mod adds a highly configurable dimension that only consists of caves.

-Creating the teleporter only requires very basic resources to make is accessible very early in game.
+Creating the teleporter only requires very basic resources to make it accessible very early in game.

 ## Teleporter